 Tasmania is fortunate to have distinct and beautiful seasons, and while winter for some means hibernation, for Tasmanians it signals the beginning of a season of wonder; and one of the best ways to warm up is to get moving.
 Highland snowfalls create an air of magic as jagged peaks pierce through shrouds of swirling white.
-In the valleys below, our creeks and rivers feast on nature’s nectar, swelling with natural goodness.
+In the valleys below, creeks and rivers feast on nature’s nectar, swelling with natural goodness.
 Welcome to waterfall season.
-Get ready to have your heart stirred and your senses invigorated.

 Tasmania has a reputation for its quality wine, beer and cider, but more recently this has extended to the spirit world, so to speak.
-Boutique distillers across the island are producing some of the world’s finest whisky and vodka, but the current standout is easily Tasmanian gin.
-Nestled between forested hills in a rural hamlet just outside Hobart, Shene Estate and Distillery is a showcase of heritage conservation coming together with the finest distilling craftsmanship; Shene’s Poltergeist Gin – distilled onsite at the 1819 convict-built property – recently won the Gold Medal at the World Gin Awards for it’s exquisite blend of twelve botanicals.
-What better way to spend a wintry afternoon; chatting around an open fireplace, sharing local produce boards and stories and letting the spirits loose.
+Boutique distillers across the island are producing some of the world’s finest whisky and vodka, but the current standout is easily the Tasmanian gin.
+Nestled between forested hills in a rural hamlet just outside Hobart, Shene Estate and Distillery is a showcase of heritage conservation coming together with the finest distilling craftsmanship.
+Shene’s Poltergeist Gin – distilled onsite at the 1819 convict-built property – recently won the Gold Medal at the World Gin Awards for it’s exquisite blend of twelve botanicals.
+What better way to spend a wintry afternoon – chatting around an open fireplace, sharing local produce boards and stories, and letting the spirits loose.

 Stirring the soul through immersive experiences is something travellers dream of, but in Tasmania it’s just what we call winter.
 Let yourself feel the pulse of the night surrounded by revelers and quirkiness at some of Australia’s most exciting festivals.
 Begin the season with the eclectically weird Dark Mofo, the seasonal festive beast of the Museum of Old and New Art – Mona, then shout and sing off the darkness with Festival of Voices.
 And just when you think you can’t breathe any deeper, be prepared to sing to apple trees and bang pots and pans by a bonfire – to help ward off the nasties from cider tree orchards and ensure a bumper crop – at the Huon Valley Mid-Winter Fest.